 26. I want to pee.
 I just peed ten minutes ago.
 If I peed now I would lose my spot.
 Okay lights out, can’t pee anymore.
 (Buzz.)
 This is it.
 (Buzz.)
 Man everything in this country’s on time.
 Aww, their faces!
 It’s really, really them, waving.
 Okay that is anticlimactic.
 Oh shit.

 28. For a while I was reading the performance like a book, fussing about minute details.
-I was bummed that Japan didn’t get the production with suspended LED panels (a limitation of the smaller indoor venues, I suppose, not to mention the logistical challenges), but the substance of the light-work remained intact.
+I was bummed that Japan didn’t get the production with mobile LED panels (due to venue limitations, I suppose, or logistical challenges), but the substance of the light-work remained intact.
 What captures my imagination in Woman Worldwide’s staging is the way that light meets metal, passing through slits, or bending — the music’s optic equivalent.
 Songs in “Woman” are strong and limber.
 They bang, but breathe elegance.

 29. More bouts of synesthesia.
 I listened to colors, I witnessed notes fold and contract.
 I was standing still but felt as if I were jumping because everybody else was jumping.
 I felt alcohol on my skin, because someone splashed her beer.
 I felt skin on my skin.
 Gorgeous, shirtless men were pushing their way to the front.
 Dancing so hard.

 30. Alakazam and Fire blossomed into a euphoric remix.
 From there until the dying bars of We Are Your Friends and Phantom Pt.
 II, I cannot remember most of what happened.
 Within that space, I may have left a piece of myself for good.